smorrrs/Speedrun-Resources/autosplitter_guide.md

 ## How to Find Values:

-Watch these three videos from the Guided Hacking 100 series:
+Watch these three videos from the Guided Hacking 100 series to learn how to scan for values in Cheat Engine:
 * [GH102](https://www.youtube.com/watch?v=_THZIUELKrw&list=PLt9cUwGw6CYHfDY-vj1AFxfWCd5r9bPd4&index=3)
 * [GH103](https://youtu.be/cJLbFh_74wg)
 * [GH104](https://youtu.be/NaGJXChkwGc)